top of page

 Michael Beynon Osteopath in Whangarei, NZ

-Written by Michael Beynon Qualified Osteopath & Sports Therapist
+Written by Michael Beynon Osteopath & Shockwave Specialist at Haerenga Hauora, Whangarei

 As an osteopath, I often see clients struggling with shoulder pain.
 In many cases, this discomfort stems from underused or weak shoulder muscles.
-When these muscles are asked to handle more than they’re used to - like during a deep cleaning session or a DIY project - they can become easily irritated.
-Which, if left untreated, can often become painful or limit you from doing the things you want to do.
+When these muscles are asked to handle more than they’re used to – like during a deep cleaning session or a DIY project – they can become easily irritated.
+Left untreated, it often becomes more painful and starts limiting the things you want to do.

-But there’s good news: you can address and even prevent shoulder pain by incorporating functional movement into your daily routine.
+But here’s the good news: you can address and even prevent shoulder pain by incorporating functional movement into your daily routine.

 What is Functional movement?

-Functional movement involves exercises that mimic everyday activities, essentially helping your body to perform everyday tasks more efficiently and safely.
-These movements focus on natural patterns we use in daily life, such as:
+Functional movement involves exercises that mimic everyday activities – helping your body perform daily tasks more efficiently and safely.
+These movements support natural movement patterns like:

 Icon of Rotational Movement

-This movement pattern is essential for activities like twisting to look behind you or reaching for items at your side.
+Essential for twisting to look behind you or reaching for items at your side.

 Icon for Push Movement